JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints user
+Script to add a file